swo/epic1/README.md

 experienced by members of the household, and the effects of those outcomes on the employee's absenteeism.

-## To do

-- Add notes here about how to run employee data

 ## Getting started

 1. Download R